MAX-dev2020/PepCornsAuthAndFeature/README.md

 ## Technologies Used

 - Kotlin
-- Compose (Jetpack Compose for Desktop)
+- Jetpack Compose for Desktop
+- Firebase for authentication